Lubbock tornado: Impact

 The primary Lubbock tornado – the second of two tornadoes that struck the city on May 11 – produced a damage path 8.5 mi long and extending across 15 mi2 of ground, beginning at 9:35 p.m. in southwestern Lubbock, tracking through downtown Lubbock, and lifting shortly after 10 p.m. near the Lubbock Municipal Airport This damage path covered nearly a quarter of the city.
-The tornado was 1.5 mi wide when it formed and when it tracked through downtown, tying it with the 1947 Glazier–Higgins tornado as the widest tornado recorded in Texas history.
+The tornado was 1.5 mi wide when it formed and when it tracked through downtown, tying it with the 1947 Glazier–Higgins tornados as the widest tornado recorded in Texas history.
 The tornado narrowed as it tracked northeast, reaching a width of 0.25 mi when it impacted the Lubbock airport.
 It was the second tornado in Texas history to strike the downtown area of a city of comparable size, with the first being the 1953 Waco tornado, and one of the most destructive to hit any U.S. city.
 As the tornado struck after nightfall, no photographs were taken of the twister.